 Opportunities are provided for the development of areas of special interest through enrollment in the Individual Study in Computer and Electronics Engineering courses which are offered at the freshman through senior level for the student who may wish to develop a topic under the guidance of a department faculty member.
-Enrollment is by permission after the department chair has approved a written proposal.
+Enrollment is by permission after approval of a written proposal.
 Special Topics in Computer and Electronics Engineering classes also are offered by the department as the need arises to cover topics needing emphasis as a result of the rapidly developing fields of computer engineering and electronics engineering.
-Academic advisers should be consulted regarding the particular topics to be covered and the necessary prerequisites for each offering of this course.
+Academic advisors should be consulted regarding the particular topics to be covered and the necessary prerequisites for each offering of this course.

-Students who expect to continue their education at the graduate level after the award of the baccalaureate degree should consult their adviser regarding course selections that would enhance that objective.
+Students who expect to continue their education at the graduate level after the award of the baccalaureate degree should consult their advisor regarding course selections that would enhance that objective.

 Students are encouraged to develop their professional and leadership potential through participation in student chapters of related professional organizations and in University extracurricular activities.
 Participation in the University Honors Program is encouraged for those who qualify.

 Requirements for the Degree